The Investment Of Sanctity

 Inaugurating The Altar

 When the Greeks conquered Jerusalem, they defiled the Holy Temple and the altar with idols.
-When they were defeated, the Hasmoneans concealed the stones of the defiled altar and built a new one (Avoda Zara 52b).
-The Maharsha (Shabbos 21b) states that Chanukah (“inauguration”) derived its name from the fact that the Hasmoneans had the merit to build and inaugurate a new altar.
+When they were defeated, the Hasmoneans concealed the stones of the [defiled] altar and built a new one (Avoda Zara 52b).
+Maharsha (Shabbos 21b) states that the holiday is called Chanukah (“inauguration”) because they had the merit to build and inaugurate a new altar.

-The Mishnah (Menachos 49b) explains that new objects in the Holy Temple had to be inaugurated through use.
-For example, the outer altar had to be inaugurated by sacrificing the morning tamidon it.
-If this was not done, the afternoon tamid could not be offered on it.
+The Mishnah (Menachos 49b) explains that new objects of the Holy Temple had to be inaugurated by using them.
+The outer altar had to be inaugurated by sacrificing the morning tamid, the Daily Offering, on it.
+If this was not done, the afternoon tamid could not be offered on it until after it had been inaugurated by the morning tamid.

 A Mitzvah On Its Own?

-If we examine works by Rishonim listing the mitzvos, we find that some count inaugurating the altar as a mitzvah (Behag, Minyan Haparashiyos, os 4), but many others do not.
+If we examine works by the Rishonim that deal with the count of the mitzvos, we find that some counted the inauguration of the altar as a mitzvah (Behag, Minyan Haparashiyos, os 4), but many left it out.
+The author of Megillas Esther (shoresh 3) gives two interpretations.

-To sum up the issue, Rabbi Yerucham Perla (on Rav Saadiah Gaon’s Sefer HaMitzvoth, parashah 49) states that inaugurating the altar is not an essential prohibition or mitzvah with its own content.
-Rather, the Torah states that an altar is not fit for its task if certain instructions are not observed.
+Secondly, since we do not offer a special sacrifice to inaugurate the altar although the Torah states that its inauguration must only be by means of the tamid, is this in any way a new mitzvah?
+To sum up the issue, Rabbi Yerucham Perla (on Rav Saadiah Gaon’s Sefer HaMitzvot, parashah 49) states that the inauguration of the altar is not an essential prohibition or mitzvah with its own content, but the Torah states that the altar will not be fit for its task if these and other instructions are not observed.

 Mashiach On The Eve Of Pesach